RTIP/artip/README.md

 ## Introduction

-Automated Radio Telescope Image Processing Pipeline (ARTIP) is an end to end pipeline automating the entire process of flagging, calibration and imaging.
+Automated Radio Telescope Image Processing Pipeline (ARTIP) is an end to end pipeline automating the entire process of flagging, calibration and imaging for radio-interferometric data.

-ARTIP starts with raw data i.e. Measurement Set and goes through multiple stages like Flux Calibration, Bandpass Calibration, Phase Calibration and Imaging to generate continuum and spectral line images.
+ARTIP starts with raw data i.e. a Measurement Set and goes through multiple stages like Flux Calibration, Bandpass Calibration, Phase Calibration and Imaging to generate continuum and spectral line images.
 Each stage can also be run independently.
+The pipeline provides continuous feedback to the user through various messages, charts and logs.

-It is written using standard python libraries and the CASA package and tested against datasets (~ 6 to 30GB) produced by Giant Metrewave Radio Telescope, Pune (GMRT) , Very Large Array, NM (VLA) , Westerbork Synthesis Radio Telescope Netherlands (WSRT).
-Its currently being tested for the data from MeerKAT Absorption Line Survey (MALS)
+It is written using standard python libraries and the CASA package.

-Pipeline also provides ability to generate reports of processed data in graphical format.
+The latest version of the pipeline can deal with datasets with (i) multiple spectral windows and (ii) multiple target sources which may have arbitrary combinations of flux/bandpass/phase calibrators.
+It has been tested against narrow-band (1 - 10 MHz) datasets (~ 6 to 30GB) produced by Giant Metrewave Radio Telescope, Pune (GMRT) and Very Large Array, NM (VLA).

 ### Obtaining ARTIP